 - Finally, in closing – more politics – I should like to know whether you and the Whigs generally are personal friends – you alone the editor of the Standard – rather hard some times.
 W Folsom

 After attending Norwich University, Gilman studied law with Hon.
 Josiah J. Quincy, and was admitted to the bar at Haverhill, New Hampshire, in 1841.
 Our first letter was written just months after Gilman’s relocation to Iowa City, and mentions newspapers and letters being sent back home from cities as Gil traveled westward to Iowa.
-Apparently Winthrop Folsom and his son Gilman exchanged a number of letters and other correspondence (newspapers) from the time Gilman first moved to Iowa City (1841) until such time when Winthrop and his wife, Mary, moved to Iowa City as well.
+Apparently Winthrop Folsom and his son Gilman exchanged a number of letters and other correspondence (newspapers) from the time Gilman first moved to Iowa City (1841) until such time when Winthrop and his wife, Mary, moved to Iowa City in the late 1840’s.

 Sadly, we have very little information about Gilman Folsom’s father, Winthrop and his wife, Mary.
 We do know that eventually, they moved to Iowa City, lived the remainder of their days here and are buried in Oakland Cemetery.